FAIRiCUBE/uc2-agriculture-biodiversity-nexus/rasdaman-ml-udf/proof_of_concept/README.md

 # FAIRICUBE Pytorch UDF Proof of Concept (PoC)

-This template provides the basic functionality for running a machine learning (ML) user-defined funct ion (UDF) in rasdaman that calls Pytorch functions in Pytorch C++ API.
+This proof of concept provides the basic functionality for running a machine learning (ML) user-defined funct ion (UDF) in rasdaman that uses [libtorch](https://pytorch.org/cppdocs/).

 ## Description